Sign Permitting Made Easy: What You Need to Know

 A sign permit is an official approval from your local government that allows you to install or modify signage on your property.
 Most cities and towns require permits to ensure that signs are safe, meet zoning laws, and align with the community appearance standards.

-Skipping the permitting process can lead to fines, delays, or even sign removal.
+Not following the permitting process can lead to fines, delays, or even sign removal.

 When Do You Need a Permit?